mozilla/ecosystem-platform/docs/relying-parties/metrics-for-relying-parties.md

 0. The response from `metrics-flow` will be a JSON object that contains the fields `flowId` and `flowBeginTime`.
 These values will need to be propagated to FxA as query parameters, which can be done using hidden form fields with the names `flow_id` and `flow_begin_time`.
 You can see an example of how the [about:welcome][about:welcome] page does this by looking [here][param-example].

 Following these instructions will provide FxA and the relying party with the data needed to ensure a healthy user flow.

+## Relying-Party "Engage" Events

+_Note: this is a limited, temporary solution for cross-product metrics that is due to be replaced in early 2020.
+Please contact the FxA team if you think you need access._

+The metrics that the Firefox Accounts platform sends to Amplitude reflect mainly direct interactions with FxA.
+These are mostly authentication events (registering, logging in, etc) or events related to account management (e.g. changes to a user’s account settings).
+This means that interaction events within “relying” products of FxA (such as Firefox Monitor) that do not involve authentication are not logged to the FxA amplitude metrics system.
+To address this shortcoming, FxA-relying products can log metrics about product usage directly via the FxA metrics system.
+FxA has not previously allowed for the direct logging of these types of metrics by relying products, but we feel that this change is necessary to ensure that company-level metrics accurately reflect product usage.

+Only one event is allowed per RP, and the required query parameters are different from other requests:

+0. When the event of interest occurs, the RP server (not the user's browser) should submit a GET request to `https://accounts.firefox.com/metrics-flow` with the `Origin` header set to the RP's registered FxA OAuth domain.
+0. Include the following query parameters in the request:
+  * `event_type` - the static string “engage” - this ping tells us that a user engaged with a service in some way that we’ve defined out of band
+  * `service` - the oauth client identifier for the RP, this is an opaque 8-byte hex string that isn’t private
+  * `uid` - the Firefox Accounts user id - this is an opaque hex string that identifies the user across all FxA relying parties.
+Here, it’s the user who has engaged with the service in some way.
+(In the future, we plan to replace this with an anonymous / pseudonymous identifier supplied by ecosystem telemetry)

+Note that the RP's domain needs to be manually  added to the FxA `allowed_metrics_flow_origins` list before these events will be accepted.
+Otherwise, they will be silently dropped.

 ## Metrics-Related Query Parameters